COVID hospitalizations on rise in Attleboro area, statewide; vaccination rates remain sluggish

 The shots are free and easy to find as opposed to earlier in the year when heavy demand caused state-run registration websites to crash.

-But over the last two weeks in the 10-community Sun Chronicle area, just 1,431 additional people have become fully vaccinated.
+But over the last two weeks in the 10-community area, just 1,431 additional people have become fully vaccinated.

 That number equals about seven-tenths of 1 percent of the area’s 198,294 population.